crystalsolenoid/accordion_task/README.md

 - [ ] Add better error messages and prevent panics and weird little edge cases.
 - [ ] Use [AccessKit](https://github.com/AccessKit/accesskit) to make a more accessible interface.
 (Is that possible?)
 - [ ] Allow user configuration (controls, ui style and compactness, whatever else)
+- [ ] Make a webapp version using a Rust framework (in the same repository; if it's more fun than it is trouble!)